 1999 Jaco Pastorius: Twins I & II – Live In Japan 1982

 2003 Jaco Pastorius: Punk Jazz – The Jaco Pastorius Anthology

 The trio was Jaco with John McLaughlin and Tony Williams, who were recorded live and in the studio in 1979.

 The Criteria sessions

 In 2014, Omnivore Records issued Modern American Music … Period! – The Criteria Sessions.
-Above find the entire album from a YouTube download.
-Below find an abridged version of the press release for the album:
+Here is an abridged version of the press release for the album:

 “When Jaco Pastorius’ solo début appeared in 1976, a new standard in both jazz and the electric bass guitar was born.
 Many of the tracks on that eponymous album had their genesis two years earlier when a 22-year-old Pastorius and friends used after-hours time at Criteria Studios to work out songs and jam.